Lack of Sexual Education leading to more incidence of AIDS – Study

 10% of the parents leave sex education to the school

-5% of the parents have not taught/ didn’t feel the need of teaching their children about ‘Sex Education’ and its consequences
+5% of the parents have not taught/ didn’t feel the need for teaching their children about ‘Sex Education’ and its consequences

 He further adds, “Like our study suggests there is a greater need today than ever to drive awareness around this growing endemic from the grass root level.
 Only 40% of the people that we polled were fully aware of the various STD’s and its implications.
 The government and the establishment on their part need to take more initiative to drive awareness around this in remote parts of India considering we are one of the most populous countries in the world.”